kyma-project/test-infra/cmd/tools/gcrcleaner/README.md

 ## Overview

-This command finds and removes old GCR images created by Jobs in the Google Cloud (GCP) project.
+This command finds and removes old GCR images created by Jobs in the Google Cloud project.

 There are two conditions used to find images for removal:
 - The repository name pattern is not on the ignored list.